 Dr Phil Wheeliker - Chair of the Board - Academy Ambassador Mentor

 Phil is a South Yorkshireman by birth and is a former Royal Air Force Logistics Officer who gained active service experience during the Falklands and the First Gulf War.
 Subsequently he spent many years within a variety of industries, gaining executive experience in general management, training provision and in business rescue and transformation.
-A business psychologist and psychotherapist, Phil currently runs a thriving international business, based in Wakefield, specialising in management training, corporate and individual performance coaching and in stress and anxiety control.
+A business psychologist and psychotherapist, Phil currently runs a thriving business, based in Wakefield, specialising in management training, corporate and individual performance coaching and in stress and anxiety control.
 He is a visiting lecturer for Rolls Royce in the UK and both OPEC in the Far East and the Kuwait National Petroleum Corporation in the Middle East, currently coaching their senior executives to cope better with mounting work pressures.

 Having left school himself at 16 to undertake a Factory Administration Apprenticeship, Phil is keen to ensure that our pupils get the best possible start in life.